Connect with us

 Besides, a developer can never be sure of the proceeds from the next project for him to consider giving discounted prices based on the previous project’s tax rebates.

-We therefore appeal to President Uhuru Kenyatta’s government to consider going back to the drawing board and come up with a more workable incentive that will make developers pass on the benefits to the home-buyers.
+We, therefore, appeal to President Uhuru Kenyatta’s government to consider going back to the drawing board and come up with a more workable incentive that will make developers pass on the benefits to the home-buyers.

-We believe that the government can actually lure investors by providing infrastructure such as roads, water and sewer lines that take up close to 25 per cent of costs.
+We believe that the government can lure investors by providing infrastructure such as roads, water and sewer lines that take up close to 25 per cent of costs.

-The State should also allow developers to claim back the value added tax (VAT) charged on building materials and perhaps pass such benefits to the end user.
+The State should also allow developers to claim back the value-added tax (VAT) charged on building materials and perhaps pass such benefits to the end user.

 This would help to ease the high cost of financing, which has been the main impediment to the local construction sector.